-- MPOs are encouraged to transition to an activity based TDM - Technology influences the travel behavior by substituting physical travel (e.g. telework, telehealth, and e-commerce) and may lead to more travel by allowing for people to live farther away from their jobs or other destinations.
-Consider reflecting the interactions between technology and travel behavior within the TDM.
+• Technology influences the travel behavior by substituting travel (e.g., telework and e-commerce) and may lead to more travel by allowing for people to live farther away from their jobs or other destinations.
+Consider reflecting the interactions between technology and travel behavior within the model.